top of page

 PETER-ANDERSON.jpg

-Lynda La Rocca’s poetry collections include The Stillness Between (2009, Pudding House Publications, Ohio) and Spiral (2012, Liquid Light Press, Colorado).
+Lynda La Rocca’s poetry collections include The Stillness Between (Pudding House Publications, 2009), Spiral (Liquid Light Press, 2012) and Unbroken (Kelsay Books, 2023).
 Her individual poems have been published in numerous state and national poetry-society anthologies, along with venues that include The Wall Street Journal, The New York Quarterly, Frogpond (Haiku Society of America), U.S. Catholic, Colorado Life Magazine, and Children’s Playmate.
 She is the 2007 winner of the Arapahoe Community College (Colorado) Writers’ Studio Literary Contest Award for Poetry and the 2020 winner in poetry of the National League of American Pen Women’s Soul-Making Keats Literary Competition.
 A journalist, freelance writer, and editor, La Rocca performs her poetry solo and as a member of the River City Nomads, a five-person, performance-poetry troupe based in Salida, Colorado, where she lives with her writer- photographer husband Steve Voynick.

 PETER-ANDERSON.jpg